leduckhai/leduckhai/README.md

 ------------------------

 I'm currently cooking my 1st year in MASc Biomedical Engineering at University of Toronto (#1 Canada) and UHN (Canada's #1 Hospital).
-In the past, I was a Valedictorian at Vietnam National University HCMC (#1 Vietnam), then I was screwed at FH Aachen and RWTH Aachen (Germany's #1 FH and #2 TU).
-My educational background is a mix of Econ, CS and BME.
+In the past, I was a Valedictorian at Vietnam National University HCMC (#1 student of #1 Vietnam's Uni), then I was screwed at FH Aachen and RWTH Aachen (Germany's #1 FH and #2 TU).
+My education background is a mix of Econ, CS and Med.

 My research is business-oriented and spans 3 pillars: Speech-Language Processing, Multimodal LLMs, Medical AI.
 Most of my papers have been commercialized :moneybag: